Survey on Causal-based Machine Learning Fairness Notions: Causality-based Fairness notions

 Similarly to no unresolved discrimination, no proxy discrimination~\cite{kilbertus2017avoiding} focuses on indirect discrimination.
 A causal graph exhibits potential proxy discrimination if there exists a path from the protected attribute $A$ to the outcome $Y$ that is blocked by a proxy/redlining variable $R$.
 It is called proxy because it is used to decide about the outcome $Y$ while it is a descendent of $A$ which is significantly correlated with it in such a way that using the proxy in the decision has almost the same impact as using $A$ directly.
 An outcome variable $Y$ exhibits no proxy discrimination if the equality:

 holds for any potential proxy $R$.

-Figure~\ref{fig:proxy} shows two similar causal graphs for the same teacher firing example.
+Figure~\ref{fig:proxy} shows two similar causal graphs for the same job hiring example.
 The causal graph at the left presents a potential proxy discrimination via the path: $A \rightarrow R \rightarrow Y$.
 However, the graph at the right is free of proxy discrimination as the edge between $A$ and its proxy $R$ has been removed due to the intervention on $R$ ($R=r$).